I received a call from Carolyn Murphy, Maureen O'Hara's assistant in Ireland this morning. They will now curtail completely any autograph

 October 28, 2000 - January 2, 2003

-emails from fans all over the world.
-Now and
+so many wonderful emails from fans all over the world.

 I am NOT requesting an autograph or really anything else other than to ask if you would, in a conversation with Miss O'Hara, please add my name to the list of those around the world who love her and wish her so many, many more wonderful years.
 She is truly an amazing woman.
 Would you please tell her that a gent, living now in New Brunswick, but originally frtom Nova Scotia....and with Irish heritage wants her to know how much he has always admired her, but never more than now.
 What a beautiful and amazing lady......God love you, Maureen...as do we.
 Regars, - Bob Miller |